thingsboard/thingsboard.github.io/_includes/templates/device-library/ready-to-go-devices/temco-controls-t3e-6ct-configuring-gateway-basic.md

         title: Start gateway using launch command;
     ===
         image: /images/devices-library/ready-to-go-devices/temco-tstat10/temco-tstat10-gateway-configuring-3-ce.png,
-        title: Gateway created.
-Click on "Connectors configuration" button in the sidebar menu;
+        title: The gateway has been created.
+Click on the "**Connectors configuration**" button in the sidebar menu;
     ===
         image: /images/devices-library/ready-to-go-devices/temco-tstat10/temco-tstat10-gateway-configuring-4-ce.png,
         title: Click on "**+**" button to add a new connector;